jessie-mutz/inducible-defense-model/README.md

 2. The repository is available at: [http://doi.org/10.5281/zenodo.10501288] (http://doi.org/10.5281/zenodo.10501288).

 ## OVERVIEW OF SUPPLEMENTAL CODE AND SIMULATION OUTPUT
-This data repository consists of 3 code scripts (.R), 6 data files (.csv), and this README document.
+This data repository consists of 3 code scripts (.R), 6 output files (.csv), and this README document.

 ### R scripts
 1. **01_model-functions.R**
-The code in this script file: (i) defines the full ODE model as described in Table 2; (ii) defines function 'funcy' to simulate equilibrium dynamics across combinations of three parameters.
+The code in this script file: (i) defines the full rescaled ODE model as described in Table 2; (ii) defines function 'funcy' to simulate equilibrium dynamics across combinations of three parameters.

 2. **02_simulations.R**
 The code in this script file: (i) samples random values of seedling maturation rate (g) and reproductive plant mortality rate (m) to use in simulations;  (ii) defines function 'sim_func' for running simulations across values of inducible defense responsiveness (tau), inducible defense cost (theta), and inducible defense effectiveness (epsilon); (iii) simulates the model to determine qualitative and quantitative behavior at equilibrium for various life history scenarios (NOT RUN -- output provided in R Workspace files 04-XX described below).